Ulcerative colitis: Surgery

 While the ileal pouch procedure removes the need for an ostomy bag, it does not restore normal bowel function.
 In the months following the final operation, patients typically experience 8–15 bowel movements a day.
-Over time this number decreases, with many patients reporting four-six bowel movements after one year post-op.
+Over time this number decreases, with many patients reporting 4–6 bowel movements after one year post-op.
 While many patients have success with this procedure, there are a number of known complications.
 Pouchitis, inflammation of the ileal pouch resulting in symptoms similar to ulcerative colitis, is relatively common.
 Pouchitis can be acute, remitting, or chronic however treatment using antibiotics, steroids, or biologics can be highly effective.
 Other complications include fistulas, abscesses, and pouch failure.
 Depending on the severity of the condition, pouch revision surgery may need to be performed.
 In some cased the pouch may need to be de-functioned or removed and an ileostomy recreated.

-The risk of cancer arising from a ileal pouch anal anastomosis is low.
+The risk of cancer arising from an ileal pouch anal anastomosis is low.
 However, annual surveillance with pouchoscopy may be considered in individuals with risk factors for dysplasia, such as a history of dysplasia or colorectal cancer, a history of PSC, refractory pouchitis, and severely inflamed atrophic pouch mucosa.